What is Stem Cell Therapy?

 Injectable stem cell treatment will then be prepared at a laboratory.
 The patient will go back to the clinic, where their stem cells are injected into the knee.
 Bracing is not generally required, and most patients return to work within a few days.

 Activity levels can be steadily increased within two weeks; this is the time frame for experiencing considerable improvements in the condition of the knee.

 What are the Benefits of Stem Cell Therapy for Knee Restoration?

-Stem cell therapy for knee has been shown to have substantial therapeutic benefit for patients with chronic knee conditions, particularly osteoarthritis and remnants of sporting injuries.
+Stem cell therapy for the knee has been shown to have substantial therapeutic benefits for patients with chronic knee conditions, particularly osteoarthritis and remnants of sporting injuries.